anima-wg/brski-cloud/anima-brski-cloud.md

 : Session Initiation Protocol defined in {{?RFC3261}}

 VAR:
 : Value Added Reseller.
 A VAR will often collect products from many OEMs, creating a complete solution, and then sells that composite solution to end customers.
-A VAR will often need to provision products to be operate in a specific manner.
+A VAR will often need to provision products to operate in a specific manner.
 For instance, a VoIP phone might have SIP functionality as well as MGCP functionality, but in a particular deployment, only one will be used.

 ## Target Use Cases